Handbid/Handbid-WordPress/docs/shortcodes.md

 - [Customization](#customization)

 ### Auctions
-To achieve a list of auctions we can pass a few parameters to the [handbid_auction_list] shortcode.
+To achieve a list of aguctions we can pass a few parameters to the [handbid_auction_list] shortcode.
 By default this shortcode will default to upcoming auctions but you can change that by changing the type to "all" or "past"
 ```
     [handbid_auction_list]